freiguy1/notes/notes/recipes/venison-roast.md

 7. Low for 8-10 hours
 8. Extract meat, cut from bone into bite size pieces
 9. Mix back in and serve.

+EDIT 10/8/2019: I lowered the amount of vegetables because that amount wasn't cooking completely in 5 hours.